 When using the standard configurations for editing portfolio content, the result is quite unsatisfactory.
 The stock settings for the FCKeditor result in an editing area that is small and does not apply the final styling of the content.
 It also does not provide any of the surrounding target context.
 This causes many delays by forcing learners to preview the content repeatedly and attempt to compensate for styling or layout without predictable results.

 When editing content that is personal and intended to have specific styling, it is very easy to spend a great deal of time in one editing session.
 Given that the content is meaningful and takes extended effort to create, it is very frustrating to lose this work.
 Any number of small mistakes or glitches – such as hitting backspace without a text field selected or a network connection dropping – can cause confounding loss of work.

 When working with portfolio content, expressive ability is important to the learner.
 This means, primarily, that rigid structures assuming too much control over the final output or difficulty in completing a familiar task like aligning an image are very discouraging.
 These impediments actually hamper creativity and limit both the content and formatting of finished portfolios.

 Sustainability across projects

-The technique that has emerged in the OSP community as standard practice for working with Portfolio Templates involves extensive XSL work, specific to the kinds of Forms and Matrices used for a given project.
+The technique that has emerged as standard practice for working with Portfolio Templates involves extensive XSL work, specific to the kinds of Forms and Matrices used for a given project.
 Minor variations to those structures or the output are difficult and time-consuming, and present significant sustainability concerns when working with multiple projects.

 WYSIWYG editing in context